typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 }
 ```

-In order to load data from each file into Grakn, we need to:
+In order to load data from each file into TypeDB, we need to:

 1. retrieve an `ArrayList` of JSON objects, each of which represents a data item.
 We do this by calling `parseDataToJson(input)`, and
 2. for each JSON object in `items`: a) create a `transaction`, b) construct the `typeqlInsertQuery` using the corresponding `template`, c) run the `query` and d)`commit` the transaction.